nclsbayona/MyResume-pandoc/markdown/resume.md

 * **_Project 3:_** We both

 **Programming Languages:**
-Throughout my life, I've worked in many projects and therefore, I've adquired a lot of experience
+Throughout my life, I've worked in many projects and therefore, I've adquired a lot of experience in various programming languages.
+Next, I'll name a few and some relevant stuff I learnt from them.

 * **_C++:_** \
 The first programming language I learnt was C++, the most valuable thing I think I learnt from my C++ learning was programming logic.
 I think that C++ is a really great language because it acts as a basis for other languages and many tools that have been working flawlessly since it first appeared almost 40 years ago.